 Being conscious and responsible doesn’t mean you can’t have fun!
 And there is so much fun to be had on the South Island.
 Check out these great experiences that are all ethical, sustainable and awesome!

 See a Kiwi in the Wild

-This is the ultimate of New Zealand experiences and one that many New Zealanders won’t even do in their lifetime.
+This is the ultimate New Zealand bucketlist experience and one that many New Zealanders won’t even do in their lifetime.
 The iconic, flightless, nocturnal bird of New Zealand can be very illusive and it’s extremely difficult to coordinate a sighting.
 Your best chance is to head to Stewart Island where the number of kiwi outnumber people by about 40:1!

 Kiwi are curious wee critters and may come up to you even during the day on Stewart Island.
 But make sure you are responsible; don’t feed or touch them, use a red light if searching for them at night and stay still and quiet so as not to disturb or frighten them.

 In terms of sustainability, tiny houses are a great model.
 They use far less energy and resources to build, heat and maintain and can be built in small spaces making maximum use of land.
 For a fun sustainable travel experience why not spend a night or two trying out a tiny house?

 We stayed in a gorgeous 10m2 tiny house in Queenstown with some incredible views.
 It had everything we needed and was such a great accommodation option once we saw all of the horrendous development projects taking over Queenstown.
 For more info on this wee place check it out on Airbnb.